fraboeni/fraboeni.github.io/_teaching/2019-fall-teaching-spi.md

 ---

-Teaching assistant for the Master degree course Security Protocols and Infrastructures.
+Worked as teaching assistant for the Master level course Security Protocols and Infrastructures.
+The course treated security protocals (e.g. TLS, PACE, EAC), ASN.1, certificates and related norms such as X.509/RFC5280, and public key infrastructures (PKI).